Frequently Asked Questions about Plastic Bag and Film Plastics Recycling

 These items may be accepted:

 Plastic bubble wrap

 BUT These Items Can Not be Recycled With Plastic Bags:

-Plastic bags with strings, rigid plastic handles, closing mechanisms
+Plastic bags with strings, rigid plastic handles, or food residue

 Plastic soil or mulch bags

 Plastic food containers

 What about Biodegradable, Compostable Bags?

 Compostable bags cannot be recycled.
 They must be labeled "COMPOSTABLE BAG - DO NOT PLACE IN RECYCLING BIN"